tufangorel/spring-boot-maven-surefire-unit-test/README.md

 ## spring-boot-maven-surefire-unit-test

-1- Purpose : Customize maven life cycle test phase to execute only unit tests before each build. <br/>
+1- Purpose : Customize maven build lifecycle test phase to execute only unit tests before each build. <br/>
 2- Reason : maven-surefire-plugin executes all the Test classes in "src/test/java" directory but we want to only execute unit tests before each maven build. <br/>
 3- To execute only specified unit tests for each maven build from the console run the following maven command : <br/>
 NOT : Execute maven command from where the pom.xml is located in the project directory. <br/>